We share this story in the service of others.

 - Companies who made decisions based upon fear and discrimination over facts and transparency.

-Tomorrow, history will judge us all on our businesses and our demonstrated commitment towards acceptance, respect and inclusion of all people.
-But today the consumer will judge us, and rightly so.
+Tomorrow, history will judge us all on our businesses and our demonstrated commitment towards acceptance, respect and inclusion of all people - regardless of who they love.
+But today the consumer will judge us: and rightly so.

 My interest in human rights started at a young age as I read confronting books about Sociology and Ethics, later the work of Justice Michael Kirby of the High Court of Australia and author Jack Donnelly’s Universal Human Rights in Theory and Practice.

 In 2009 I became a brand ambassador for a microfinance charity working with the extremely poor in the developing work, without regard to gender, sexuality, race, religion or status.

 - In September 2014 we were proud finalists in the Honour Awards and won the Outstanding Financial Product Award for KPI Sydney